Synthesizer Based Efficient Self-Attention for Vision Tasks: Materials and Methods

-It is difficult to determine the dimensions of $\mathbf{A}_{(H)}^{(l)}$, $\mathbf{A}_{(W)}^{(l)} $, $\mathbf{A}_{(C)}^{(l)} $, i.e.,how to assign the dimensions $HW, H, W, 1$ to three transformations.We note that all of the proposed synthetic attention variants can be mixed in an additive fashion.
-Depending on the definition, Eq.~\eqref{eq_attention_STT_cofficients} can be expressed as:
+It is difficult to determine the dimensions of $\mathbf{A}_{(H)}^{(l)}$, $\mathbf{A}_{(W)}^{(l)} $, $\mathbf{A}_{(C)}^{(l)} $, i.e.,how to assign the dimensions $HW, H, W, 1$ to three transformations.
+We note that all of the proposed synthetic attention variants can be mixed in an additive fashion.
+As a result, Eq.~\eqref{eq_attention_STT_output} can be expressed as: